Effects of Cannabis on Eating Disorders

 The researchers hypothesized that in anorexic sufferers the overall increase in CB1 receptor density may be a compensatory mechanism for the lack of activity of the endocannabinoid system.
 They also noted that the increased CB1 receptor density in the islet cortex observed in both bulimic and anorexic patients is probably related to a major dysfunction of the pleasure-reward system, since the islet cortex is known to play a fundamental role in these processes. .

-See also THC and antibiotics
+See also THC and melatonin

 There have also been several studies examining the possibility that mutations in genes related to the endocannabinoid system may lead to a higher risk of developing eating disorders such as anorexia.
 A study published in 2009 concluded that a pair of polymorphisms may contribute to biological susceptibility to anorexia nervosa and bulimia .
 These include the CNR1 gene, which encodes expression of the type I cannabinoid receptor, and another that controls the production of the molecule FAAH, which breaks down anandamide.